jayteesanchez/React-Alt-Mongo-Node-Express-Boilerplate/Readme.md

 - This app can easily be deployed to Heroku

-- The only additional step is to create a Mongo LAB Database for your website and include the URL and key in your Heroku App settings.
+- The only additional step is to create a Mongo LAB Database for your website and include the URI and key in your Heroku App settings.
+(Example URI in seed.js file)

 ##Known Issues